Retirement saving TIPs for all ages

 20’s –

-Time is on your side - Retirement may seem like a long way off.
+• Time is on your side - Retirement may seem like a long way off.
 But that’s just the point; you have a long time before retirement.
-The sooner you begin to build your retirement savings the longer your money has to grow.
+The sooner you begin to build your retirement savings the longer your money has to grow and to take advantage of the wonderful benefits of compounding.

-Set your 401(k) or other employer retirement plan contribution to at least 5 - 10% of your gross income, beginning with your first job.
+• Consider setting your 401(k) or other employer retirement plan contribution to at least 5 - 10% of your gross income, beginning with your first job.
+At minimum, contributing an amount equal to any employer match is generally a good idea.
+That’s free money!

 30’s -

-Time is still your ally, so resist the temptation to cut back on saving for retirement.
-Make it a priority, even as you save for other goals, such as a house or your children’s college education.
+• Time is still your ally, so resist the temptation to cut back on saving for retirement.
+Instead, you might look to gradually increase it.
+Make it a priority, even as you save for other goals, such as a house, new car, travel, or your kids’ college education.

-Track you spending; find ways to cut back on expenses to increase your savings.
+• Track you spending; if needed find ways to cut back on expenses, avoid short-term debt, and gradually increase your savings.

-Invest your retirement savings for growth – at this young age you can withstand the ups and downs of the market so don’t be afraid to invest 100% in a diversified portfolio of stocks.
+• Invest your retirement savings for growth – at this young age you can likely withstand the ups and downs of the market, so don’t be afraid to invest 100% in a diversified portfolio of stocks.

-Put any bonuses or raises you get into your long-term savings, resisting the temptation to increase your lifestyle.
+• Put any bonuses or raises you get into your long-term savings, resisting the temptation to blindly increase your lifestyle.

 40’s –

-Now is the time to max out your retirement savings – contribute the maximum-allowed to your 401(k) or other employer retirement plan.
+• Now is likely the time to max out your retirement savings – contribute the maximum-allowed to your 401(k) or other employer retirement plan.

-After you contribute the max to your 401(k), consider the benefits of contributing to a Health Savings Account (HSA), or traditional or Roth IRA.
+• While contributing to your 401(k), consider the benefits of also contributing to a Health Savings Account (HSA), or traditional or Roth IRA.

 50 and older -

-Take advantage of “catch-up” contributions to your retirement accounts.
+• Take advantage of “catch-up” contributions to your retirement accounts.
+For higher income earners, you may find you need to be saving beyond your 401k plan.

-Retirement is typically a process and not just an event at a single point in time.
-Preparing for and transiting into retirement is a journey.
+• Retirement is a process and not just an event at a single point in time.
+Preparing for and transitioning into retirement is a journey.
 Here are the main components we see - click here to see our one-page Retirement Journey.

 Keep in mind, no matter what your age, your employer retirement savings plan can be a key component of your overall financial strategy.
 Don’t have an employer plan, consider funding an IRA, HSA, and/or other tax efficient vehicle.

-Learn more about how we can help you confidently invest towards your retirement.
+Learn more about how we can help you confidently invest towards retirement.